 We recall the following well-known statements and prove them for the sake of completeness.

 \begin{lemma} With notation as above, $S$ is regular if and only if $S$ is isomorphic to the standard graded polynomial ring over $\kay$.
-Indeed, if $S_{\fram}$ is a regular local ring, then $S \cong \kay[x_1, \ldots , x_d]$ as graded rings, where $d = \dim_{\kay} S_{\fram} / \fram S_{\fram} = \dim S_{\fram} $. \end{lemma} \begin{proof} By \cite[Theorem 13.8 (iii)]{MatsumuraCommutativeRingTheory}, even without assuming $S_{\fram}$ is a regular local ring, $S$ is isomorphic (as graded rings) to the graded associated ring of the local ring $S_{\fram}$ (with respect to its maximal ideal).
-On the other hand, if $S_{\fram}$ is so that $\fram S_{\fram}$ is generated by a regular sequence, then its associated graded ring is a standard graded polynomial ring; see \cite[Theorem 1.1.8]{BrunsHerzog}. \end{proof} The following well-known characterization of projective spaces is then obtained. \begin{corollary} The projective spaces are the only ones admitting a regular ring of sections.
-More precisely, if $X$ is a variety admitting an ample invertible sheaf $\sA$ so that the corresponding ring of sections $R(X,\sA)$ is regular, then $X$ is isomorphic to $\bP^{\dim X}$. \end{corollary}
+Indeed, if $S_{\fram}$ is a regular local ring, then $S \cong \kay[x_1, \ldots , x_d]$ as graded rings, where $d = \dim_{\kay} S_{\fram} / \fram S_{\fram} = \dim S_{\fram} $. \end{lemma} \begin{proof} By \cite[Theorem 13.8 (iii)]{MatsumuraCommutativeRingTheory}, even without assuming that $S_{\fram}$ is a regular local ring, $S$ is isomorphic (as graded rings) to the graded associated ring of the local ring $S_{\fram}$ (with respect to its maximal ideal).
+On the other hand, if $S_{\fram}$ is such that $\fram S_{\fram}$ is generated by a regular sequence, then its associated graded ring is a standard graded polynomial ring; see \cite[Theorem 1.1.8]{BrunsHerzog}. \end{proof} The following well-known characterization of projective spaces is then obtained. \begin{corollary} The projective spaces are the only ones that admit a regular ring of sections.
+More precisely, if $X$ is a variety that admits an ample invertible sheaf $\sA$ so that the corresponding ring of sections $R(X,\sA)$ is regular, then $X$ is isomorphic to $\bP^{\dim X}$. \end{corollary}

 We say that a locally free sheaf on a scheme $X$ is \emph{$\sL$-split}, for a given invertible sheaf $\sL$, if it is isomorphic to a direct sum of invertible sheaves whose class in $\Pic X$ belongs to $\langle \sL \rangle_{\bZ} \subset \Pic X$.
-Applying the graded Kunz's theorem, we obtain:
+Applying the graded Kunz theorem, we obtain the following.